Study in South Africa!

 Service Learning Track - Students take a mandatory 9-credit Learning for Sustainable Community Engagement course plus one or two courses from the Full Curriculum Program for a total of 12-15 credits.

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
-Students participating on the Stellenbosch program will take 12-15 credits.
+Students participating on the Stellenbosch program will take 12-15 credits during the semester and 6-8 during the summer.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.